Woods Hole, Massachusetts: History

 Historically, Woods Hole included one of the few good harbors (along with Hyannis) on the southern side of Cape Cod (i.e. Great Harbor, contained by Penzance Point).
 The community, originally spelled "Wood's Holl", became a center for whaling, shipping, and fishing, prior to its dominance today by tourism and marine research.

 Woods Hole was first used as a fishing ground by the Wampanoag people.
 In 1602, Bartholomew Gosnold first set foot on Woods Hole, and European settlement began.
 A Wampanoag Indian deed dated 1679 details the transfer of land to early European settlers.
 The deed was witnessed by Shearjashub Bourne and Thomas Hinckley.

+In early 1779, the Swift farm was raided by British Marines and sailors looking for food, but were scared off by a skirmish with the town militia.
+The British then attempted to burn down the town the next day, but were repulsed by a fort built overnight on Surf Drive Beach, which led to a five hour battle.

 By the 1820s, Woods Hole had become a significant whaling station, with whale ships being first built by Elijah Swift and Ward Mayhew Parker.
 The village prospered from whaling, ship outfitting, oil, and whalebone processing until the industry declined in the 1860s.
 Many building names remain a testament to the town's whaling history, such as the Marine Biological Laboratory's Candle House.

 Following the decline of whaling, Woods Hole was the home of the Pacific Guano Company (1863–1889), which produced fertilizer from guano imported from islands in the Pacific Ocean, the Caribbean, and the coast of South Carolina.
 After the firm went bankrupt in 1889, Long Neck – the peninsula on which their factory was located – was renamed Penzance Point and was developed with shingle-style summer homes for bankers and lawyers from New York and Boston.
 This marked the beginning of Woods Hole as a seasonal retreat for elite urbanites, a pattern seen in other Cape Cod communities.
 Notable property owners on Penzance Point at the beginning of the twentieth century included Seward Prosser of New York's Bankers Trust Company; Francis Bartow, a partner in J. P. Morgan and Company; Joseph Lee, a partner in Lee, Higginson & Co.; and Franklin A. Park, an executive of Singer Sewing Machine.
 Other notable businessmen established homes on Gansett Point, Nobska Point, and at Quissett Harbor, further from the village center.